h01ger/piuparts/README_server.txt

  effort and can be excluded from backups.
 By default this is undefined meaning that no backups of the history data will be made.

+* "web-host" is the domain name for the reporting web server.
+ Default: "piuparts.debian.org".

 * "doc-root" is the location where the webserver will serve the piuparts report from.
 Default: "/".